Lorne Proudfoot: Political career

 Proudfoot ran for a seat to the Alberta Legislature as an Independent candidate in the 1917 Alberta general election in the electoral district of Acadia.
-The group Proudfoot was a part of known formally as the Independent Political Association, Constituency of Acadia was affiliated with the Alberta Non-Partisan League.
+The group Proudfoot was a part of what was known formally as the Independent Political Association, Constituency of Acadia was affiliated with the Alberta Non-Partisan League.
 He finished a distant third place losing to incumbent John McColl.

 Proudfoot ran for his second time in the 1921 Alberta general election as a candidate for the United Farmers of Alberta.
 He won the two-person race with a landslide majority to pick up the district for his party.

 Proudfoot ran for a second term in office in the 1926 Alberta general election.
 He faced two other candidates.
 Despite losing a large portion of his popular vote from 1921 he still won the district with a solid majority.

 Proudfoot ran for his third term in office in the 1930 Alberta general election.
 He won the two way race easily over an Independent candidate.

 Proudfoot ran for his fourth term in office in the 1935 Alberta general election.
 He was defeated in the three way race finishing a distant second losing to Social Credit candidate Norman James.